 You can edit the fields in your portfolio view report right in the report; you do not need to go back to the summary field in the underlying sheet to make changes.

-1. Select Moreon the left side cell of the row you want to modify.
+- Select the Kebab menu on the left side cell of the row you want to modify.

-Sheet Summary Report is not available for Premium Apps.
-For example, you cannot use a Sheet Summary type of Report as a source for your Dynamic View.
+The Sheet Summary Report is not available for Premium Apps.
+For example, you can't use a Sheet Summary type of Report as a source for your Dynamic View.

 Calculate key project metrics with sheet summary formulas